So you have a Roku TV and you don’t like the sound that comes with it.

 If you liked what you read so far, you can check out some of my other blogs and lists down below.

-If you want to check them out, there’s also a list of the best outdoor soundbars.
+If you want to check them out, there’s also a list of advanced outdoor soundbars that you should absolutely check out.

 If you’re having trouble with static noise in your headphones, I’ve written a guide on how to fix it.